 - Making a Connection: Speaking to someone who you trust, who is validating and empathic, can help us to feel supported, understood, cared for and worthy.

-- Ask ourselves when we felt this way before: When we experience a painful emotion, we can ask ourselves what this feeling reminds us of from our past.
+- Ask yourself when you felt this way before: When we experience a painful emotion, we can ask ourselves what this feeling reminds us of from our past.
 We can then process the event and heal the past trauma that is exacerbating our painful feelings.